Skip to content

 Chinese

 Once US diplomatic relations with the Peoples Republic of China improved, a growing number of students and immigrants from the mainland began arriving in the 1980s.
 These newcomers came from across the country and soon outnumbered those from Hong Kong and Taiwan.
-Many spoke Mandarin as well as their local dialects, in contrast to the older settlers who spoke mainly Cantonese and Toishanese.
-Making use of the skill preferences and family reunification exemptions of the 1965 Immigration Act, the Chinese have become the largest foreign-born group in the city and state.
+Many spoke Mandarin as well as their local dialects, in contrast to the older settlers who spoke mainly Cantonese and Taishanese.
+Making use of the skill preferences and family reunification exemptions of the 1965 Immigration Act, the Chinese have become one of the largest foreign-born groups in the city and state.

 Settlement Patterns